 Although the trail is self-drive, it requires an official, professional trail guide to lead the trail and also provide the necessary interpretation en route.

 Want to go?
 Here's what to know

-The Mafunyane 4x4 Eco-Trail operates during the dry season from 1 March to 30 November, meaning the trail will be open to visitors from March 2017.
+The Mafunyane 4x4 Eco-Trail operates during the dry season from 1 March to 30 November.
 Bookings for the trail can be made via SANParks' Central Reservations.

 Only 5 vehicles plus the guide vehicle are allowed on the trail at any one time.
 A maximum of 4 persons is allowed per vehicle.

 The trail departs from Phalaborwa Gate every Thursday afternoon at 12:00 and ends at Punda Maria Camp on the Sunday morning.

 No children under 12 years are allowed, unless arranged prior to departure.

 Road conditions vary from reasonably good to sections with steep inclines, the crossing of streams and rivers and muddy sections during or after rain and therefore only 4x4 vehicles with proper 4x4 trailers or caravans are allowed.

 When it rains, roads become a slippery mess.
 The route is closed during the heavy rain season, but the odd thundershower during the dry season will make your off-road adventure all the more exciting.